 But then he spoke up again.
 Not good.
 “Do you want me to clean this up?”

-Sometimes he wondered if perhaps Nihlus was doing it on purpose, if he was being sloppy and stupid on purpose, so as to make it preferable for Saren to do all such things on his own.
-The rage rose up again and shot another bolt of pain into the back of his head.
-He thought, go away, go away now, read my fucking mind now and go away before I say something I really don’t want to.
+Sometimes, he wondered if perhaps Nihlus was doing it on purpose.
+If he was being sloppy and stupid on purpose, so as to make it preferable for Saren to do all such things on his own.
+The rage bubbled up In him, shooting another bolt of pain into the back of his head.
+He wanted to say: go away, go away now, read my damn mind go away before I say something I’ll regret.
 But all he said was, “No.”

-“Come on.
+“C’mon.
 Don’t be like that.
 Go and take a shower, and I’ll clean up.
 I’ll clean the armor too.
-I can even make us something to eat if you’d like…”
+I can even make us something to eat if you’d like—”

 Again, Nihlus nodded, and this time, it looked like the message got through to him.
 He turned to leave and Saren felt some of the weight ease off his chest.
 But Nihlus changed his mind and stopped in the middle of the room.
 “Do you want me to bring you something for the headache?”

 And there it was, the voice of pity.
-It set the volatile mixture of anger and loathing on fire.
+It set the volatile mixture of anger and resentment on fire.
 Saren showed his teeth.
-I don’t want you to clean and I don’t want you to cook and I sure as hell don’t want you to fucking nurse me.
+I don’t want you to clean and I don’t want you to cook and I sure as hell don’t want you to nurse me.
 “No.”

 “What do you want then?
 Just tell me and I’ll do it.”

-A moment ago, Saren had wanted just to be left alone.
+A moment ago, Saren had wanted simply to be left alone.
 Now, he wanted to annihilate the transgressing presence.
-He could no longer hold it back.
+He could no longer hold back.
 He stood up with a growl and stepped forward, towering above Nihlus, who took a step back and put a hand on Saren’s chest.
 Hah!
-As if that could stop him.
+As if that could stop him!

 He took his time.
-He liked to take long showers.
 Shower was a good kind of wet.
-There were other good kinds of wet.
+There were, admittedly, a few other good kinds of wet.

 He cranked the water all the way to completely cold.

 Finally clean, finally calm, he dried himself as he went upstairs.
 He wasn’t entirely sure what he’d say to Nihlus.
-Some sort of apology was probably in order, though he had no idea how he’d frame it; these things had the unpleasant custom of sounding good in his head and coming out totally disfigured.
+Some sort of apology was probably in order, though he had no idea how he’d frame it.
+These things had the unpleasant custom of sounding good in his mind and coming out disfigured.
 Or maybe he shouldn’t say anything and just… just…

 The first thing he noticed was that the floor in the commons was clean.
 Not Nihlus-clean.
 Clean.
 He looked at the counter, searched for traces of the droplets.
 There were none.
 Not even an imprint from the texture of the cleaning cloth.
 Next his gaze went to the corner by the airlock.
 And indeed, the pile of armor was gone.
 He opened the inner door and saw a suit hanging in perfect order, cleaned and shined.
 One suit.
 His.

-Only then did he notice that the Virial was strangely quiet.
+Only then did he realize that the Virial was strangely quiet.
 After a moment of listening, Saren swallowed a knot.
 Would Nihlus leave without saying a word?

 He went back to the kitchen to fix himself something to eat.
 It was rather pleasant, being alone.
-No matter how hard he tried to search his feelings, he could find no signs of actually missing Nihlus.
-Perhaps he’d start after a day or two, but for now it was perfectly fine, the loneliness.
+Perhaps he would eventually start missing Nihlus, but for now it was perfectly fine, the loneliness.

-He opened the cryo-storage and a bowl of his favorite Hjalti salad stared back at him, with a little sticky note at the top of the translucent foil.
+In the cryo-storage, there was a bowl of his favorite Hjalti salad, with a sticky note on the cover.